jake-knerr/js-style-guide/README.md

 ### Module Concepts

+#### When exporting an API and determining whether to export an object, class, or functions, follow these guidelines:

+- **Export class if initialization data is required or there are (possibly) multiple instances required.**
+- **Otherwise, prefer to export functions and manage state directly in the module.**

+> Why use classes when so many developers hate them.
+Consistency, clarity, better performance, and better tooling support.
+JSDoc works much better with classes.

 #### Prefer highly orthogonal modules.

 Minimize how changes in one module force changes in other modules.
 Try to keep modules independent and decoupled.